izryel/c0.b97em4rk.767/README.md

-# c0.b97em4rk.767
 Transit go app penetration testing educational tool Transit GO Ticket proof of concept counterfieting app

+Designed in tasker
+To show how easily this is done without full publish, just half-source code poc:c0.b97em4rk.767 pkg:co.bytemark.tgt

-The hardest part is decoding their aztec code but as it turned out its just a formatted output of the linux "date" command trnscoded into an aztec data barcode.
+The hardest part was decoding their aztec code that fare-enforcement scan.

+as it turned out its just a formatted output of the linux "date" command based on two hours from the time on purchase then transcoded into an aztec data barcode.

-Next - social engineer a crawler that pulls daily info about the days transfer number and color from a fb group.... and voila
+Next - program a crawler that pulls daily info about the days transfer number and color from a fb group.... and voila social engineering